Jun

-I’ve been using WordPress for some client integration jobs recently and have really fallen in love with the easy of use and extensive plugins that WordPress brings to the content management space.
+I’ve been using Wordpress for some client integration jobs recently and have really fallen in love with the easy of use and extensive plugins that Wordpress brings to the content management space.

-So I’ve taken the bold move of moving all my data out of Gravl, my long-dead Grails based blogging system, and onto WordPress.
+So I’ve taken the bold move of moving all my data out of Gravl, my long-dead Grails based blogging system, and onto Wordpress.
 The only problem was getting the data out!

 First though: write a little user script and get Grails to run it.
 The only caveat is that I’ve mucked around with Grails scripting system before, but often ended up fighting a lot harder than I needed to make all the right events have fired to ensure everything was sparked up.